Kirkoswald Kirk (in ruins) - Kirkoswald - South Ayrshire

 churchyard from aerial views, as you can see.

-Particularly impressive is a venerable weeping willow up by the main road.
+Particularly impressive is a venerable weeping willow over by the main road.